projectcalico/calico/v2.3/getting-started/bare-metal/bare-metal.md

     [this document](bare-metal-install) to use the calico-felix binary directly.

--   if you want to run under docker, you can use `calicoctl node run` to start the calico/node container image.
+-   if you want to run under docker, you can use `calicoctl node run --node-image=quay.io/calico/node:{{site.data.versions[page.version].first.components["calico/node"].version}}` to start the calico/node container image.
 This container packages up the core Calico components to provide both Calico networking and network policy.
 Running the container automatically pre-initializes the etcd database (which the